 Advantages of Gold Investments

 - Diversification: Risk management is essential in developing a strong investment portfolio.
 Wise investors add securities with a negative correlation to their portfolios.
-Securities with a high negative correlation move in completely opposite directions.
+Securities with a high negative correlation move in opposite directions.
 With its negative correlation to the stock market and currency values, gold provides a vital way to lower your overall investment risk.

 - Liquidity: Cash is king — but gold runs a close second.
-Owners of gold can easily convert it to cash all over the planet.
+Owners of gold can convert it to cash all over the planet.
 Other than actual cash, it has no peers.

 Disadvantages of Gold Investments

-Before you decide to invest in gold, be aware of its flaws and shortcomings.
+Before you decide to invest in gold, be aware of its shortcomings.
 These factors can come in handy when determining the ratio of gold to other investments in your portfolio.
 Consider these disadvantages:

 - No passive income: Gold’s only return occurs when the price rises and you decide to sell.
-It doesn’t generate any passive income through interest or dividends.
+It doesn’t generate passive income through interest or dividends.

 - Beware of the bubble: Hard economic times cause many people to invest in gold.
 Panicking investors can cause gold prices to soar to the point of being overpriced.
 Once the price corrects itself, you can lose a lot of value.